Sahithfx34/Better_assignment/README.md

 (a) How to Run the Project:
 To run the project, follow these steps:

-Setup Environment:

-Ensure you have Node.js and npm (Node Package Manager) installed on your system.
-If you don’t have Node.js, you can download and install it from the official Node.js website.
 Clone the Project:

 Clone the project repository from GitHub: